 Samuel Zitter (born 1875) was the oldest of the siblings.
 His wife Paula, née Rottmann, had given birth to their daughters Rosa and Sara in Lodz.

-Pinkus Zitter / Cyter (born 1877), and his wife Natalie, born Rosenberg, already had four sons – Aaron, Hermann, Wolf and Julius.
+Pinkus Zitter (born 1877), Samuel*s younger brother, and his wife Natalie (Necha), born Rosenberg, already had four sons – Aaron, Hermann, Wolf and Julius.

-Ester, the youngest of the siblings (born 1882), had by then been married for ten years to Joel Kuttner and brought two sons with her to Germany (see Stumbling Stones biography about Ester Kuttner).
+Ester Kuttner, the youngest of the siblings (born 1882), had by then been married for ten years to Joel Kuttner and brought two sons with her to Germany.

 Nothing in the family’s history gives a clue what had convinced them to leave Lodz.
 However, in the 19th and early 20th centuries millions of Jews left Russia to escape Anti-Semitism and the limited living conditions there.